Emissions Reporting and Reductions

 Third-party assurance and verification

 The Climate Registry (TCR) is a nonprofit organization established to provide consistent and transparent standards for calculating, verifying and reporting greenhouse gas emissions into a single registry for North America.
 Xcel Energy recognizes the value and importance of using a formal emissions protocol and completing third-party verification for emissions reporting.
-We joined The Climate Registry as a founding member in 2007, and have since worked to third-party verify and register all of our CO2 emissions going back to 2005.
+We joined TCR as a founding member in 2007, and have since worked to third-party verify and register all of our CO2 emissions going back to 2005.
 To date, verification and registration is complete for Xcel Energy’s emissions in 2005, 2006, 2008, 2010 and 2011.
 We anticipate emissions for 2007 and 2009 will be verified and registered in 2015, and the process for verifying 2012 and 2013 emissions is underway.

 To learn more about greenhouse gas reporting methodology and third-party assurance for our emissions, go online to The Climate Registry, the U.S. EPA greenhouse gas mandatory greenhouse gas reporting, the WRI protocol and ISO 14000.

-We have a number of retirement, efficiency and emission control projects that are underway or were completed in 2013 that will reduce emissions and modernize our facilities.
+We have a number of retirement, efficiency and emission control projects that are underway or were completed this past year which will reduce emissions and modernize our facilities.

 |Location||Project Description||Completion Date|

-- Using pressure reductions and other methods to reduce fugitive emissions while making pipeline repairs.
+- Using pressure reductions and other methods to reduce methane emissions during pipeline maintenance and repairs.

-- Replacing high-bleed valves on our distribution and high-pressure pipelines.
-We are currently working to replace the high-bleed controllers in our processing plants and are considering new programs to add instrument air at storage fields and processing plants that still use high-bleed devices to improve operations at these facilities.
+- Replacing high-bleed controllers on our distribution and high-pressure pipelines.
+We are currently working to replace the high-bleed controllers in our processing plants and are considering new programs to modernize the high-bleed controllers at our storage fields and compressor stations to reducing emissions at these facilities.